cavehamster/dc22-dc801-party-badge/Readme.md

  $ sudo apt-get install gcc-arm-embedded
  ```

- Step 3 is a 70mB download from a slow server, so go get yourself a beer - you deserve it!
+ The third command is a 70mB download from a slow server, so go get yourself a beer - you deserve it!

  Make sure it works